koldysnk/Maze-Generator/README.md

 # Maze-Generator
 This program generates random mazes and solves them or lets the user solve them.
+To start the program, run MazeGenerator.java in the Maze Generator folder.
+The controls are simple.
+Arrow keys control the user's location, the user cannot move through walls.
+The space bar generates a new maze.
+The mazes will always have a solution.
+Pressing the 'S' key shows the path the computer takes while solving the maze.
+Pressing the 'Q' or escape keys will close the program.